Your new Council Tax bill

 - There are various types of discount for example Severely Mentally Impaired

 Our records show that only one adult is the property is counted for Council Tax purposes – the others are “disregarded” for the reason shown.
 If there are two 25% discounts, it means that all adults in the household are not counted and you receive a 50% discount.
-If your circumstances have changed, complete our online form.
+If your circumstances have changed, complete our change in household form.

 Disabled Band Reduction